awsomemanNever/M.A.V.A./README.md

 Virtual
 Assistant

-so that its awsome and personal to everyone.
+so that its aewsome and personal to everyone.